 Recommendation #1: Complete or correct 1-9 forms for all employees.

-When reviewing I-9 forms, some common errors include:
+When reviewing I-9 forms, common errors include:

-- Proper forms of documentation not provided
+- Proper forms of documentation are not provided

-- Hire date missing
+- Hire date is missing

-- Company information incomplete or missing
+- Company information is incomplete or missing

-- Company representative signature missing
+- Company representative signature is missing

 Recommendation #2: Develop or Revise employee handbook.

-The contents of the employee handbook may vary depending on the number of employees at the company.
+The contents of the employee handbook varies depending on the number of employees at the company.
 For example, a company with less than 50 employees is not required to comply with the Family and Medical Leave Act (FMLA) and is not required to have an FMLA policy in the handbook.